Lucie Leroux

 She launched Laboratoire Textile in 2012, a playground where she explores textile design through various research and creative projects.

-Blending both craftsmanship and new technologies, she places materials at the heart of her tactile explorations, and light at the center of her visual experiments.
+Combining craftsmanship and new technologies, she places materials at the center of her tactile explorations and light at the center of my visual experiments.

 This website has been produced with the support of Sodec